hammingweight/gangplank/examples/mnist/README.md

 ## Testing the model
 The training code saves the best model to a file, "mnist_convnet.keras".
 The testing [code](https://github.com/hammingweight/gangplank/blob/main/examples/mnist/test.py) loads the model and evaluates the model using the MNIST test data.
-The [`test.py` code](https://github.com/hammingweight/gangplank/blob/main/examples/mnist/test.py) instantiates a `TrainTestExporter`
+The code instantiates a `TrainTestExporter`

 ```
 callback = gangplank.TrainTestExporter(